yujiri8/yujiri.xyz/software/why_program.md

 ## Programming is not harder to learn than other skill sets

 Non-technical people often have this idea that programmers (as well as those in any other STEM field) are super smart and like complex things.
-This idea honestly drives me nuts. *We aren't smarter than you!* I'm not "smarter" than an athlete any more than modern-day humans are "smarter" than our medieval ancestors.
+This idea honestly drives me nuts. *It's not true!* We're not "smarter" than you any more than modern-day humans are "smarter" than our medieval ancestors.

 Also, intelligence isn't about complexity.
 Intelligence is about simplicity.